Some Glendarragh Poems of Michael Hartnett: Poems from the Hearth

 Hartnett had come back home to find and nurture his Gaelic roots and to immerse himself in the language and traditions of the past.
 Here at home, he was universally known as ‘The Poet’ and this title was bestowed on him as a nickname of honour.
 However, like the old Gaelic poets such as Ó Brudair, Ó Rathaille, Sean Ó Tuama and Aindreas MacCraith before him, being mentioned by the poet could make you famous for all the wrong reasons.
 Suffice it to say that sometimes it was an honour to have a poet in your midst during a drinking session but you needed to be on your best behaviour or you could be shamed for life.
 For example, Hartnett tells us that in The Shamrock, ‘You’ll see Jimmy Deere and he making soft farts, / you’ll see Terry Hunt, he’s a martyr for darts – / he spends every weeknight nearly bursting his arse / to bring home a ham or a turkey.’!

 Stanza 34 mentions seven iconic public houses.
 Many of these were very small premises and they also sold groceries and other items to their loyal patrons.
 For example, the poet says he usually, but not exclusively, visits Donal Scanlon’s in Upper Maiden Street ‘when the new spuds come in’.
 It is interesting that in South Quay you had four pubs probably within a hundred metres of each other – Seamus Connolly’s, The Shamrock, Gerry Flynn’s and The Crock of Gold, owned by Moss Dooley.
-All but one remains today – Gerry Flynn’s is now Clery’s having been owned by Paddy Sammon for a while and then been won in a raffle sometime before the Celtic Tiger began to roar in earnest!
+All but one remains today – Gerry Flynn’s is now Clery’s having been owned by Paddy Sammon for a while and then being won in a raffle sometime before the Celtic Tiger began to roar in earnest!
 He also mentions Walsh’s which was situated on the corner of Lower Bridge Street and North Quay.
 This imposing pub has recently undergone major renovations but regrettably is not open for business at present.
 Cremin’s was in Upper Maiden Street where The Dresser now carries on business.
 This pub had somewhat of a coloured reputation and was run by the Cremin sisters, Nora, Mary, Gretta and their mother.
 Gretta Cremin was also for many years the church organist in the nearby parish church He also mentions The Heather in Bridge Street which was owned and run by the Duggan family.
 However, today Hartnett’s statue in The Square points longingly across to Ned Lynch’s, still run by the man himself, the last survivor of the old stagers.

 FullSizeRender (14)